gertscha/dotfiles/neovim/.config/nvim/README.md

 X                       Discard the change under the cursor.
 This uses `checkout` or `clean`
                         under the hood.
-A command is echoed that shows how to undo the change =                       Toggle an inline diff of the file under the cursor o                       Open the file or |fugitive-object| under the cursor in a new split gO                      Open the file or |fugitive-object| under the cursor in a new vertical split [[                      Jump [count] sections backward ]]                      Jump [count] sections forward cc                      Create a commit. use `:x` to finish it after setting a message ca                      Amend the last commit and edit the message ce                      Amend the last commit without editing the message crc                     Revert the commit under the cursor crn                     Revert the commit under the cursor in the index and work tree, but do not actually commit the changes coo                     Check out the commit under the cursor c<Space>                Populate command line with ":Git commit " cb<Space>               Populate command line with ":Git branch "
+A command is echoed that shows how to undo the change =                       Toggle an inline diff of the file under the cursor o                       Open the file or |fugitive-obj| under cursor in a new split gO                      Open the file or |fugitive-obj| under cursor in a new vertical split [[                      Jump [count] sections backward ]]                      Jump [count] sections forward cc                      Create a commit. use `:x` to finish it after setting a message ca                      Amend the last commit and edit the message ce                      Amend the last commit without editing the message crc                     Revert the commit under the cursor crn                     Revert the commit under the cursor in the index and work tree, but do not actually commit the changes coo                     Check out the commit under the cursor c<Space>                Populate command line with ":Git commit " cb<Space>               Populate command line with ":Git branch "